Ethical hunting

 Ethical hunters practice their marksmanship before entering the field.
 This will not only maximise the chances of cleanly dispatching deer, but will make your hunting experience more enjoyable.

 Once a deer is dispatched it should be properly handled to minimise waste.
 Bring out as much meat as you can and ensure that the carcass is not left near a road, track or a waterway.
-Never shoot an animal if you know you cannot carry it out.
-Avoid wasting a valuable game resource.
 Prepare game quickly and never leave game to waste.

 It is also important to respect the views of other members of the community when transporting trophies and other parts of harvested deer.
 Never display a deer on the way home.
 Wherever possible, cover the carcass and head with a blanket or tarpaulin.